E-commerce Unit Economics: The Metrics That Actually Matter

 What It Is

-Contribution margin is the profit remaining after subtracting all variable costs directly associated with fulfilling an order.
-It represents the actual cash contribution each order makes toward covering fixed costs and generating profit.
+Contribution margin is the profit left after subtracting all variable costs directly tied to fulfilling an order.
+It's the actual cash contribution each order makes toward fixed costs and profit.

 How to Calculate It